21 Reasons Why Poor People Stay Poor in America

 Employment in Low-Wage Jobs

 Working full-time should cover the basics, right?
 Not even close.
-Millions of Americans grind through 40-hour weeks and still can’t afford rent, groceries, or healthcare.
-The problem isn’t laziness, it’s jobs that pay next to nothing while CEOs cash massive bonuses.
+Millions of Americans work 40-hour weeks and still can’t afford rent, groceries, or healthcare.

 Inadequate Access to Healthcare

 Getting sick in America isn’t just a health problem, it’s a financial disaster.
-One trip to the ER can wipe out a savings account.
-No insurance?
-You’re either skipping treatment or racking up medical debt that never goes away.
+One ER visit can wipe out your savings.
+If you don’t have insurance, you’re either skipping treatment or racking up medical debt that follows you for years.

 In 2023, 8% of Americans were uninsured, with low-income individuals hit hardest.
 And having insurance doesn’t mean much when deductibles are sky-high, and coverage barely scratches the surface.